forelock7/htmlcss-main/README.md

     -   radiobutton - <p><label for="contacttime2">Afternoon</label><input type="radio" id="contacttime2" name="contacttime" value="afternoon" /></p> - 'name' attr is the same; 'id', 'value' - are different for each variant - name/value pair is 'contacttime=afternoon'
     -   checkbox - <p><label for="asap">ASAP</label><input type="checkbox" id="asap" name="asap" /></p> - name/value pair is 'asap=on' if checked
     -   <fieldset> - to group all radiobuttons and/or checkboxes (uses also <legend> as title for group)

+# Section 11: JavaScript Frameworks

+-   Conceptual Aside: DOM Manipulation - changing DOM tree after the HTML doc has been parsed and DOM has been created.
+Usually done manually via JS code.
+Browser gives JS possibility to manupulate DOM.
+-   React, Angular, Vue and HTML Authoring - tools to manupulate DOM.
+Still use semantic in templates, not overuse <div>